 We all know the busiest season of the year for us face painters is just around the corner – HALLOWEEN !

-Having said that, here is a Wicked Witch Face paint – step by step tutorial, sure to be enjoyed and modelled by Mums out there !
+Having said that, here is a wicked witch face paint – step by step tutorial, sure to be enjoyed and modelled by moms out there !

 Using your 1/2 Sponge, load it with Snazaroo Lime green and apply it all over the face.
 Go over the centre of the neck also So that the face and neck look even.